Multiply robust estimation for causal survival analysis with treatment noncompliance

-Under the principal stratification framework \citep{FrangakisRubin02}, we use the joint potential values of the treatment receipt, $G_i=\left(S_i(1),S_i(0)\right) \in \{0,1\}^{\otimes 2}$, to define the principal strata.
-We refer to the four possible principal strata, $G_i= \{(1,1),(1,0),(0,1),(0,0)\}$, as the \textit{always high-dose takers} who take the 325-mg aspirin dosage regardless of randomized assignment, the \textit{compliers} who comply with the randomized aspirin dosage, the \textit{defiers} who take the the opposite aspirin dosage to their randomized assignment, and the \textit{always low-dose takers} who take the 81-mg aspirin dosage regardless of randomized assignment.
+Under the principal stratification framework \citep{FrangakisRubin02}, we use the joint potential values of the treatment receipt, $G_i=\left(S_i(1),S_i(0)\right) \in \{0,1\}^{\otimes 2}$, to define subgroups, or alternatively referred to as principal strata.
+In the context of ADAPTABLE, we refer to the four possible principal strata, $G_i= \{(1,1),(1,0),(0,1),(0,0)\}$, as the \textit{always high-dose takers} who take the 325-mg aspirin dosage regardless of randomized assignment, the \textit{compliers} who comply with the randomized aspirin dosage, the \textit{defiers} who take the the opposite aspirin dosage to their randomized assignment, and the \textit{always low-dose takers} who take the 81-mg aspirin dosage regardless of randomized assignment.
 Hereafter, we abbreviate the four principal strata as $G\in\{a,c,d,n\}$.
 A central property of the principal strata is that it is unaffected by assignment and therefore can be considered as a pre-treatment covariate, conditional on which the subgroup causal effects are well-defined.
 Within each strata, our interest lies in the principal survival causal effect (PSCE):

-for $g\in\{n,c,d,a\}$, where $u$ is a pre-specified time point at which the counerfactual survival function is evaluated.
+for $g\in\{n,c,d,a\}$, where $u$ is a pre-specified time point at which the counterfactual survival function is evaluated.
 In words, the PSCE estimand quantifies the survival benefit at time $u$ when the subpopulation with the compliance pattern $g$ is placed under the high-dose group versus when placed under the low-dose group.
 In particular, $\Delta_{c}$ has been referred to as the complier average causal effect (CACE) in survival probability \citep{yu2015semiparametric}.
 In a similar fashion, if we consider the low-dose group as the ``usual care'' group, we can also refer to $\Delta_{a}$ and $\Delta_{n}$ as the always-taker average causal effect (AACE) and the never-taker average causal effect (NACE), which characterize the the direct effect of treatment assignment that could possibly be attributed to mechanisms that are unmeasured in the study.
 With a survival outcome, identification of PSCE requires the following assumptions.